 Window Tint Reflection And Tint Colors

 To reduce glare and heat, some automobile owners have tinting film that can reflect incoming light installed on the windows of their vehicles.
 To be in compliance with California vehicle code window tint installed on a motor vehicle must not produce more reflection than is produced by a standard window.
-In the past, automobile owners in California often used red, amber, silver and other types of color altering tint on the windshields and windows of their automobiles to provide privacy, keep out glare and reduce heat.
+In the past, automobile owners in California often used red, amber, silver, and other types of color-altering tint on the windshields and windows of their automobiles to provide privacy, keep out glare, and reduce heat.
 However, the current version of the window tint law in California prohibits the use of any color-altering film on any automobile window.
-And red, blue and amber tint film are not allowed on the front windshield.
+And red, blue, and amber tint film are not allowed on the front windshield.

 Here are the rules regarding a medical exemption for tinted windows California in place.
 It allows drivers in California to apply to the state for medical exceptions to the tinting film regulations.
 Certain people are allowed to use tint and other devices for providing a sunscreen on their front side windows.
 However, it is illegal to use the devices at night.
-The changes to the regulations governing front window tint California calls for people with medical conditions that require shielding from the sun’s UV rays to install material that’s clear, colorless and transparent on the windows of their automobiles.
+The changes to the regulations governing front window tint in California call for people with medical conditions that require shielding from the sun’s UV rays to install material that’s clear, colorless, and transparent on the windows of their automobiles.

 California Window Tint Exemption Application

 California automobile owners could get a signed document or letter from a licensed dermatologist, optometrist, physician or surgeon stating they need window tint to shield them from the sun because of a serious medical condition with which they suffer.
 Automobile owners usually submit the letter or document along with their window tint exemption application to the California Department of Motor Vehicles and receive permission to use window tint or some other device to circumvent the California state law on window tint.
-Changes to the California tint law for 2017 says that if you’ve got a doctor’s note, you will able to get additional window tints on your car.
-This still applies to 2022 laws.
+Changes to the California tint law for 2017 say that if you’ve got a doctor’s note, you will be able to get additional window tints on your car.
+This still applies to 2023 laws.

 Window Film Certificate